Argument III

 Dear Friends,

 However, that is NOT what Jesus said.
-The Messiah specifically stated that the disciples were "guiltless," not that no law had been broken.
-When defending them Jesus likened what they did to David eating the shewbread and to the Sabbath labor of the Levites.
-In both cases He said those acts were "unlawful."
+The Messiah specifically stated that the disciples were "guiltless," not because of what they did, but because they were given special dispensation this one time for doing it.
+In truth, the Messiah actually acknowledged that God’s law HAD BEEN VIOLATED.
+Notice that He specifically likened what they did to David eating the shewbread and to the Sabbath labor of the Levites.
+In both cases He readily acknowledged those acts were "unlawful."
 It makes no sense for Him to cite these examples if what the disciples did was not unlawful as well.

-At this point it is important to understand that the thing that made the disciples "guiltless" is the same thing thing that made David and the Levites guiltless--each had been given permission from God to do what that they had done.
-In the case of David, he specifically sought permission from the priest, and the priest sought permission from God.
-It is my personal opinion that the disciples also asked Jesus for permission to pick the grain.
-It was not done casually.
+At this point it is important to understand that the thing that made the disciples "guiltless" is the same thing that made David and the Levites guiltless.
+In the case of these Old Testament examples each had been given specific permission from God to do what the law prohibited.
+With respect to David, he actually sought permission from the priest to take the bread, and the priest sought permission from God.
+It is my personal opinion that the disciples also asked Jesus for permission to pick the grain because they too knew it was unlawful.

 The UCG also posed some questions they feel are germane to their argument.
 I would like to address them at this time.